vhleung/dx-mfp-demo/README.md

 # dx-mfp-demo

-A simple Android app for XDX Xcelerators.
+A simple Android demo app for XDX Xcelerators.

 Features:
   * Opens up a hardcoded URL in an Android WebView